Ellis Beach, Queensland: History

 Ellis Beach is situated in the Djabugay (Tjapukai) traditional Aboriginal country.

 Double Island was developed as a luxury resort but has fallen into disrepair.
 As the island is leased by the Queensland Government to the resort operator, in 2023 there have been calls to the government to revoke the lease.
+In June 2024, Wu's lease was revoked and the island was returned to the state of Queensland.